 This section focuses on discourses and structures such as gender, race, colonialism, class, sexuality, disability, nation, and trans-nationalism as important dimensions of political life.
 We seek papers, panels, and roundtables that examine how these constructs interact with political life and – when determined – how they interact with each other.
 The section is interested in qualitative and quantitative efforts from a variety of methodological perspectives.
 The section is especially interested in research that is inclusive of a variety of social groups and contexts within the US and beyond.

-This section focuses at all areas of contemporary political theory including but not limited to feminist theory, democratic theory, liberalism, Marxism, political aesthetics, comparative political theory, legal theory, critical race theory, queer theory, cultural studies, critical geography, and environmental political theory.
-It also encourages papers, proposals, and roundtables that adopt normative-philosophical and/or critical-theoretical approaches to major topics in political science including, among others, multicultural politics, neo-liberalism, nationalism, trans-nationalism and globalization, state power, technologies of security, civil society, social movements, representation, democratic governance and citizenship, and political identity.
-Papers that develop a contemporary perspective on enduring theoretical concepts, such as equality, justice, domination, sovereignty, rights, the subject, civic virtue, and moral judgment, are also welcome.
-The section is interested in qualitative and quantitative efforts from a variety of methodological perspectives.
+This section focuses on all areas of political theory including - but not limited to - feminist theory, democratic theory, liberalism, Marxism, political aesthetics, the history of political thought, comparative political theory, legal theory, critical race theory, queer theory, cultural studies, critical geography, and environmental political theory.
+It also encourages papers, proposals, and roundtables that adopt normative-philosophical and/or critical-theoretical approaches to major topics in political science including - among others - multicultural politics, neo-liberalism, nationalism, trans-nationalism and globalization, state power, technologies of security, civil society, social movements, representation, democratic governance and citizenship, and political identity.
+Papers that develop a perspective on enduring theoretical concepts, such as equality, justice, domination, sovereignty, rights, the subject, civic virtue, and moral judgment, are also welcome.
+The section is interested in qualitative efforts from a variety of methodological perspectives.